 I am passionate about empowering people to really understand what they're trying to achieve and to learn the right level to work at at any given time.

-12-1pm Mixed Ability Pilates in the large hall at Weeke Community Centre, Winchester, SO22 6HG. £10.00 a class - payable in half term blocks.
+Classes are held in the large hall at Weeke Community Centre, Winchester, SO22 6HG.

 Initial one to one sessions

 It is usual practise to have a one to one session with an instructor before joining a pilates class this allows us to get to know each other and get you started with the basics.
 I offer an initial 1:1 session at my home in Winchester for half an hour for £40 and this includes your first class for free.

 What to wear

 You need to wear something comfortable and stretchy to exercise in - if it's reasonably fitted I can see your posture and positioning more easily so I can help you with it.
 On your feet it's best to wear socks with sticky bits on the bottom for grip.

 You will also need a mat to exercise on - the pilates mats which are usually 15mm thick are more comfortable than the thinner yoga mats.